BOOST and PROPEL Awards

-Boost & Propel awards are clinical research grants that award Clinical Research Unit (CRU) resources such as research space, specialized research nursing, imaging assistance (i.e. DXA,CV core), and research nutrition resources to ICTR investigators, based on merit and willingness to be actively monitored by the Translational Research Evaluation Committee (TREC) for study-specific milestones.
+BOOST and PROPEL awards are clinical research grants that award Clinical Research Unit (CRU) resources such as research space, specialized research nursing, imaging assistance (i.e. DXA,CV core), and research nutrition resources to ICTR investigators, based on merit and willingness to be actively monitored by the Translational Research Evaluation Committee (TREC) for study-specific milestones.
+All projects are monitored on a quarterly basis for attainment of milestones.

 The BOOST and PROPEL submission is comprised of the application components described below.
 These documents may be in Microsoft Excel, Adobe PDF or Word format: